specialistgeneralist/DIMESim/README.md

 A response value of `1` indicates that you have the toolbox.

 ## Initalisation
-In Matlab, navigate to the DIMESim director (using `cd`) and run the following command to initialise the model:
+In Matlab, navigate to the DIMESim directory (using `cd`) and run the following command to initialise the model:
 ```matlab
 >> setup
 ```